 Courses offered by USA 829

-We are always seeking to expand our course list.
-If you have an idea for a class or want to teach a class contact Beverly Miller at email@example.com .
+We are continually expanding our course offerings based on your requests.
+Do you have a course you want to take or teach?
+Contact Kelsey Harro for more information.
 Courses have been offered in NYC, Boston, LA, Seattle and other locations where a group of interested members can be assembled.
-Classes are free unless otherwise noted.

 Hazard Communication - a regular course, offered several times a year.
 This class addresses the need for USA 829 members to be able to identify or question hazardous conditions at their work site in an appropriate manner, so work may proceed safely.
 Participants will survey the laws that apply to theatres, shops, locations and work sites.
 Participants will also discuss characteristics of substances that workers are exposed to, including lead and Asbestos, how they enter the body and the degrees to which these toxins have an effect, how to identify them, avoid them, and how to deal with them.